Trudeau hopes for good NAFTA news as U.S. plays down potential deal in Peru - Red Deer Advocate

-QUEBEC — Prime Minister Justin Trudeau offered a cautiously optimistic assessment of free trade talks between Canada, the U.S. and Mexico on Thursday, even as White House officials appeared to dampen expectations for a breakthrough in Peru next week.
+QUEBEC — Prime Minister Justin Trudeau on Thursday offered a cautiously optimistic assessment of free trade talks between Canada, the United States and Mexico, even as President Donald Trump appeared to dampen expectations for a breakthrough next week.

-Trudeau said negotiations toward a new North American Free Trade Agreement appeared to be making good progress after several previous setbacks and challenges — although he acknowledged uncertainty remains.
+Trudeau said negotiations toward a new North American Free Trade Agreement appear to be making good progress after numerous setbacks and challenges — although he acknowledged uncertainty remains.

 “I believe we’re in a moment where we’re moving forward in a significant way,” Trudeau said following an event in Quebec City.